sanazy/Persian-Car-Licence-Plate-Detection-and-Recognition/README.md

 ## Step 1: Automatic Number Plate Detection (ANPR) using Yolov7 pre-trained Model

 ### Step 1.1:
 In order to trainig, two car datasets are used which have annotations for licence plates.
-One of them.
-And another one
+One of them is [Car License Plate Detection](https://www.kaggle.com/datasets/andrewmvd/car-plate-detection?resource=download) which consists of 433 images of licence plates.
+Another dataset is [IranianCarsNumberPlate](https://www.kaggle.com/datasets/skhalili/iraniancarnumberplate?resource=download) which has 442 images.
+The anotations of both dataset are in XML format.

-Roboflow is a powerful platform which able us to create manual datasets.
-Hence, it is used to manage train/val/test splits of dataset and also add preprocessing and augmentation steps to dataset.
+To easily generate a uniform dataset out of the above mentioned datasets, [roboflow](https://roboflow.com/) platform is used.
+It automatically load the images with their corresponding annotations, manage train/val/test splits and also add preprocessing and augmentation steps to dataset.
 Finally, it gives a few lines of code which can easily integerated into the colab.

 ### Step 1.2:
 In this step, `License-Plate-Detector.ipynb` should be used.